🚀 The call is now open – apply by February 2, 2025! 🚀

 Finnish Center for Artificial Intelligence FCAI is an international research hub initiated by Aalto University, the University of Helsinki, and the Technical Research Centre of Finland VTT.
 We are part of ELLIS, the pan-European AI network of excellence, and we host ELLIS Unit Helsinki.

-Our researchers have access to excellent computing facilities through local and national computational services, spearheaded by the EuroHPC supercomputer LUMI, the fastest supercomputer in Europe.
+Our researchers have access to excellent computing facilities through local and national computational services, spearheaded by the EuroHPC supercomputer LUMI, one of the fastest supercomputers in the world.

 Our community organizes frequent seminars, e.g., ELLIS Distinguished Lectures, Machine Learning Coffee Seminar and Seminar on Advances in Probabilistic Machine Learning.
 We offer high-quality collaboration opportunities with other leading research networks and companies.
 For instance, FCAI has a joint research center with NVIDIA and Finnish IT Centre for Science CSC and collaborates closely with the Alan Turing Institute.